bioinfo-arctic/MARCO-BOLO-WP2/meeting_minutes/meeting_minutes.md

 > We should make an action plan based on deliverables

 **Pascal**
-> Problems fulfilling the task of inferring functions, as said in task 2.3
+> Problems regarding the fulfillment of the task for inferring functions, as marked in task 2.3 from the WP2.

 **Daniel**
 > Attribution of ecological roles instead of functions...